INFO526-DataViz/hw-04/README.md

         -   Make sure there are no extraneous columns by removing them.
         -   Use `janitor::clean_names()`

-    -   Find the countries with the top 10 highest population count in 2020.
-Subset the data for just these 10 counries.
+    -   Find the _countries_ with the top 10 highest population count in 2020.
+Subset the data for just these 10 countries.

-    -   Create a racing bar chart, using **gganimate** for the change in population for these countries. (*Tip:* We’ll go over how to include gifs in R Markdown files during the Animation lecture.)
+    -   Create a bar chart showing the top 10 countries.

 3.  **Battle of the newspapers.** For this exercise you will work with data on headlines from The Charlotte Observer and The Baltimore Sun.